iron-io/iron_mq_ruby/README.md

 # => "hello world!"
 ```

-When you pop/get a message from the queue, it is no longer on the queue but it still exists within the system.
+When you reserve a message from the queue, it is no longer on the queue but it still exists within the system.
 You have to explicitly delete the message or else it will go back onto the queue after the `timeout`.
 The default `timeout` is 60 seconds.
 Minimal `timeout` is 30 seconds.